chadrs2/Self-Driving_Car_Project/README.md

 Drive car from the CNN (convolutional neural network) model built based on training data in previous step

 ### Future Objectives
-<_As these objectives are accomplished, the related code will be added to this repository_>
+Note: _As these objectives are accomplished, the related code will be added to this repository_

 Detect a traffic light at an intersection and respond accodingly Stop and avoid humans and other cars on crosswalks or on road